tgherzog/apidocs/API_V2_Documentation.md

 ---
-title: "API: Documentation V.2"
+title: About This API Documentation
 output:
   html_document:
     keep_md: true
 ---
-# About this documentation

 The documentation in this section, the contents of which you can see to the right side of the page, explains the different types of call that can be made to the V2 API.
 It also explains each call's purpose, how to structure a specific call, what the response looks like, and provides examples.

 ## How to use the V2 API